×

 We asked people how much they someone comfortably live on in Costa Rica, they wrote:

 "Depends where you live and how you live.
 A friend in Palmares lives on $970 a month, including rent, vehicle, food, utilities and regional travel.
 Others live in Escazu in the high cost areas.
 We live in San Ramon and get by well in a nice place on less than$2000 a month, including yard guy, and maid for 12 hours a month!
-Depends on you," said one expat in Costa Rica.
+Depends on you," explained one expat living in Costa Rica.

 View More Answers

 "The cost of living is less than most tourist towns.
 For example if you own a restaurant in a non-tourist town and your food is not good or overpriced, you will quickly go out of business.
 Yet many well know restaurants are located in Ojochal.
 Water is abundant and you never need heat and most don't use AC.
 The temperature is more temperate than many other areas in Costa Rica, because the largest lowland forest in all of the entire Pacific region starts in Ojochal and continues to the south.
 The largest mangrove estuary in all of Central America is just to the south as well - so there is lots of clean air.
-The newest hospital in the CAJA system is located just two towns to the south in Cortez -- so healthcare is close and inexpensive," remarked one expat in Ojochal.
+The newest hospital in the CAJA system is located just two towns to the south in Cortez -- so healthcare is close and inexpensive," remarked one expat living in Ojochal.

 "The cost of living in Costa Rica is generally considered to be quite affordable, with prices being considerably lower than many other parts of Central America.
 However, some areas in Costa Rica have a much higher cost of living compared to the rest of the country.
 For example, cities like San Jose and certain areas in the Limon province tend to have prices that are higher than in more rural areas.
 On average, a nice one-bedroom apartment in the capital of San Jose costs around $650 per month in rent.
 Rent for a two-bedroom apartment usually ranges from $850 - $1,000 depending on the area.
-Eating at a moderately priced restaurant in Costa Rica typically ranges from $7 - $15 per person, depending on what is ordered," commented one expat who moved to Costa Rica.
+Eating at a moderately priced restaurant in Costa Rica typically ranges from $7 - $15 per person, depending on what is ordered," said one expat living in Costa Rica.

 View More Answers